phdcsseiden/phdcsseiden.github.io/_pages/about.md

 He handles the entire product build-out, including software development on the client and server sides.

 ## Education

-Seidenberg School Of CSIS - Pace University / Ph.D (Dropped Out for Duty) Pace University (MS)
+-Seidenberg School Of CSIS - Pace University / Ph.D (Dropped Out for Duty) -Seidenberg School Of CSIS - Pace University (MS)
-U.S Military Academy at West Point (BS)
+-U.S Military Academy at West Point (BS)

 He has been part of different research studies at the Legatum Center & MIT Behavioral Research Lab (BRL) at Massachusetts Institute of Technology, Cambridge, Mass, United States.